Marcos-Fernando/AnnoTEP/README.md

 **Step 4.** When you access 127.0.0.1:5000 you will see a version of the AnnoTEP platform similar to the WEB version.

-* If you want to run tests, you can download the _Arabidopsis thaliana_ (Chromosome 4) file `AtChr4.fasta` from the repository. **Its analysis takes between 30 and 50 minutes if 10 threads are used for the operation.**
+* If you want to run tests, you can download the file _Arabidopsis thaliana_ (Chromosome 4) `AtChr4.fasta` from the repository. **Its SINE and LINE annotation can take 5 minutes and its complete annotation can take between 30 and 50 minutes if 10 threads are used for the operations**.

 * This version includes a field for the number of threads to be used.
 This option is only valid in the full annotation, and it is recommended to have at least 4 threads on your machine. **Please note that the fewer the threads, the longer it will take to analyze the element.**